thruthesky/fireflutter/README.md

 ## ShareService

-ShareService is a helper library that gives some convinient untility for sharing.
+ShareService is a helper library that gives some feature untility for sharing.
 It has `showBotomSheet` method that displays a bottom sheet showing some UI elements for sharing.
 You may get an idea seeing the look and the code of the method.

 It also has a method `dyamicLink` that returns a short dyanmic link.
 You may see the source code of the method to get an insight how you would copy and paste in your project.